 MySchool Card is a Woolworths initiative that provides a significant benefit to the school, through a percentage of expenditure being routed back to the school.
 Parents, grandparents and supporters can all contribute to this without any effort on their part by simply showing their MySchool Card at certain suppliers.

-Get your MySchool card from Sharon San at email@example.com.
+Get your MySchool card from Lily Tshotlhana at firstname.lastname@example.org.